Expanded supports - Helping Ukrainian newcomers settle in Alberta

 For more information on getting an Alberta driver’s licence, visit: Exchange a licence from outside Alberta.

 Getting health coverage

-Health care in Alberta
+Health insurance in Alberta

 How to apply for health coverage and get a health card

 1. Complete an application form.

 The application form is included in your welcome package and is also available online.